 A dear friend reminded me the other day about a time when people were thankful for the harvest.
 Something as simple as a fresh watermelon out of the garden and a salt shaker could make a child’s eyes light up with delight.
-I began to share with her about trips to my grandma’s where we made homemade ice cream, churned butter and at times could be found with an old mason jar catching lightening bugs.
-Yes, my elder brother, sister and I could be found sneaking up under a hen to get a speckled warm egg or climbing n top a cow named Ole Red.
+I began to share with her about trips to my grandma’s where we made homemade ice cream, churned butter, and at times could be found with an old mason jar, catching lightening bugs.
+Yes, my elder brother, sister, and me, could be found sneaking up under a hen to get a speckled warm egg or climbing n top a cow named Ole Red.

-Other times we’d take sticks, or an old spade and dig up Indian heads, broken pieces of glass or at times we even found an antique glass quill holder, a scarred up decanter or a coin.
+Other times, we’d take sticks, or an old spade and dig up Indian heads, broken pieces of glass, or at times we even found an antique glass quill holder, a scarred up decanter, or a coin.
 It was a different time.
-It was sunshine, outdoors, and simple treasures.
+It was sunshine, playing outdoors, and simple treasures.
 Today things aren’t savored or even quiet.
 It’s rarely soft enough to hear a cricket sing.
-Pesticides have run off most of our bee population and at times nature seems as muddled as the people.
+Pesticides have run off most of our bee population, and many, times nature seems as muddled as the people.
 We have gotten caught up in noise.
 We are entertained by LOUD video games, loud sporting events, loud music, I-phone ring tones, loud in your face media coverage and even giving to those in need can be loud.

 The “TALMUD” The body of Jewish civil and ceremonial law, says, it is as well not to give as to give with pomp and ceremony and openly.
 Hmmm, have we gotten it wrong?

 The widow woman had to obey the law back then and the law stated she could not give one mite or one prutah, as they were called.
 You see, two prutahs were the very lowest legal contribution one could make.